-Graduates of Sacramento State go into the accounting, auditing and tax services industry, the engineering services industry, and the banking industry, not to mention a variety of other lines of work.
-The majority of alumni accept jobs in the consulting industry.
-Graduates of Sacramento State earn around $62K on average.
+Graduates of Sacramento State head into a range of vocations when it comes to work; the accounting, auditing and tax services industry, the engineering services industry, and the banking industry are just a few professional areas popular among alumni.
+The most popular career sector among alumni is the consulting industry.
+Former Sacramento State graduates bring in $63K on average.

 Benefits and Perks

-Median pay for Sonoma State University grads is $62K, making their salaries most similar to those of Sacramento State grads.
-Other schools similar to Sacramento State include California State University-East Bay, San Francisco State University, and California State University-Stanislaus.
+Median pay for San Francisco State University grads is $62K, making their salaries most similar to those of Sacramento State grads.
+Other schools similar to Sacramento State include Sonoma State University, California State University-East Bay, and California State University-Stanislaus.